Than-yel/digital_marketing/README.md

 - **User Analysis:** Exploration of user engagement dynamics using SQL functions for aggregation, data manipulation, and logical operations.
 Insights into user behavior across different stages of the user journey are revealed, aiding in data-driven decision-making and optimization strategies.

+---

 ## Project Outputs

+During the analysis process, various outputs were generated to document and communicate the findings effectively:

-- MySQL Workbench Queries: SQL queries for analysis executed in MySQL Workbench.
+- **MySQL Workbench Queries:** SQL queries for analysis executed in MySQL Workbench, showcasing the process of data extraction and manipulation.

-- Excel Outputs: Screenshots of executed queries alongside their outputs in Excel.
+- **Excel Outputs:** Screenshots of executed queries alongside their outputs in Excel format, providing visual representations of the data analysis results.

-- Analysis Report: Detailed report outlining methodology, key findings, and insights.
+- **Analysis Report:** Detailed report outlining the methodology, key findings, and insights derived from the SQL analysis, facilitating comprehensive understanding and decision-making.

+---

 ## ER Diagram

 ![ER-Diagram](https://github.com/madhavyawale7/Web_Analytics/assets/143819712/1b2d41b7-5653-4437-9442-e6c35ac14169)

 The ER Diagram provides a visual representation of the database schema used in the analysis, illustrating the relationships between different entities and their attributes.

+---

 ## Get Started